 In an effort to reduce student debt and ensure timely completion of studies, this program promotes the participation of students who take and complete a full course load.
 The following example illustrates the advantage for such students.

-Example: Emily received a total of $5,950 in financial assistance, $1020 ($60 per week) of which was in provincial loans during the fall 2011 semester.
-Because she successfully completed a full course load, her Debt Reduction Grant for that semester was equal to the full provincial loan of $1020.
-If Emily had enrolled in only 80% of a full course load, the maximum grant she could have received would have been only 50% of that amount (i.e., $510).
+Example: Emily received a total of $5,950 in financial assistance, $680 ($40 per week) of which was in NL Student Loans during the fall 2013 semester.
+Because she successfully completed a full course load, her Debt Reduction Grant for that semester was equal to the full provincial loan of $680.
+If Emily had enrolled in only 80% of a full course load, the maximum grant she could have received would have been only 50% of that amount (i.e., $340).

 In certain situations, borrowers may qualify for a Debt Reduction Grant if they are taking less than 80% of a full course load.
 For example, this would include borrowers approved by the Student Financial Services Division for assistance for full-time studies while taking less than 80% of a full course load and students with permanent disabilities.
 However, to be eligible for the full Debt Reduction Grant, these students must be successful in all courses for which the reduced course load was approved.